What Does It Mean To Be Paid In Arrears?

 Not only do customers in arrears hurt their seller financially; they also bring upon unwanted tension to the partnership.
 From the seller’s perspective, it can be awkward to figure out how to politely pry your customers for payment.

-Paid in arrears has two different meanings:
+To recap, paid in arrears takes on two different meanings:

-1. Both parties have agreed that payment is due after a project has been completed or service provided, such as the above example of net payment terms on an invoice.
+- Both parties have agreed that payment is due after a project has been completed or service provided, such as the above example of net payment terms on an invoice.

-2. Payment is past-due or was paid late.
+- Payment is past-due or was paid late.
 This is the version of arrears that all businesses look to avoid, as being paid in arrears in this sense can cause cash flow to decelerate and even affect a business’s ability to make payroll.

 The first meaning of paid in arrears is commonly referenced in relation to employee payroll, meaning employees are paid after they have completed work, rather than in advance.
 For example, a salaried employee may receive a paycheck on May 15th for work completed from May 1st to May 14th.
 Because they are being compensated after the work has been completed, the payment is made in arrears.